MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-universal-drivers.md

 # Getting Started with Universal Windows drivers

 > [!NOTE]
-> New: 09/2019 Updates
+> New 09/2019:
-> We are introducing a new concept called **"Driver Isolation"** for Universal drivers.
+> We are introducing a new concept called **["Driver Isolation"](https://review.docs.microsoft.com/en-us/windows-hardware/drivers/develop/driver-isolation)** for Universal drivers.

 Universal Windows drivers enable developers to create a single driver package that runs across multiple different device types, from embedded systems to tablets and desktop PCs.